koendv/t12-958/README.md

 The soldering station has a rotary encoder with pushbutton.
 Turning the knob changes setpoint temperature in steps (default: steps of 5°C).
 For fine adjustments in steps of 1°C first turn  the knob, then push while turning.
 The setpoint is displayed in inverted color.

-The soldering station has four states: running, boost, standby and sleeping.

 ![boost](pictures/boost_large.png)